Jump to content

 What is the UK ETA?

-The UK ETA is an electronic travel authorization (ETA) that allows you to travel to or through the United Kingdom.
+The UK ETA is an electronic travel authorization (ETA) that allows you to travel to the United Kingdom.

 You can compare the UK ETA to similar international schemes like the United States ESTA.